home-automation-india/home-automation-india.github.io/docs/esphome/diy-ir-blaster/diy-ir-blaster.md

 Buy link: https://veerobot.com/tsal4400-high-power-ir-emitter?search=Tsal&description=true
 You can possibly have multiple IR LEDs that are pointing in all directions but you really don't need them for most rooms if you use the above ones. **Important**: You should never place your LEDs close to each other since they can interfere and end up screwing the signal.
 Use the viewing angle from the datasheet to make a decision.
 - (Optional) 1738 TSOP to be able to intercept signals from normal remotes so that your smart systems always know about the current state.
 This isn't really necessary but a good to have.
 Note that you can achieve the same using an IR receiever rather than a TSOP but a TSOP is significantly less error prone and does filtering for you so no reason to not use one.

+## Circuit
+The maximum current drawn from an ESP pin is of the order of 10mA.
+While you can drive an IR LED with this current, you are going to get the highest range only when you drive your LEDs with current of the order of ~100mA.

+You can easily use a transistor 2N2222 the IR LED (in series with a resistor).
+You can calculate the resistor value by using the voltage drop of the IR Led. eg If your IR LED has a voltage drop of 1.2V and your source voltage is 5V, then your resistor should have a voltage drop of 3.8V.
+You can then calculate the R value using the desired current.
+For 100mA, you would need a resistor of 38 ohm.

+## Software
+I use ESPHome to encode all switches using the [IR component](https://esphome.io/components/remote_transmitter.html) but you can potentially use something more generic like [Tasmota IR blaster](https://tasmota.github.io/docs/IR-Remote/)